Pig price today, November 26: Pig price in the South drops sharply, China 'takes action' to stabilize the market. (Source: CP Food) |

 The remaining localities did not record any price adjustments.

-The price of live pigs in the Southern region today is between 48,000 - 53,000 VND/kg.
+Pig price in the Southern region today is around 48,000 - 53,000 VND/kg.

-* China plans to continue buying pork from local producers and traders for national reserves, Bloomberg reported, in an effort to boost weakening pork prices amid concerns about deflationary pressures on the world’s second-largest economy.
+* China plans to continue buying pork from local producers and traders for national reserves, Bloomberg reported, in an effort to boost weakening pork prices amid concerns about deflationary pressures in the world’s second-largest economy.

 The NDRC and other relevant agencies will start purchasing and storing pork for reserves to raise prices to a reasonable level, the NDRC announced on its official WeChat account on Friday (November 24).